Germany: Munich police shoot suspect near Israeli Consulate – DW – 09/05/2024

 Police in Munich reported a large operation in the city center, saying officers had shot and hit a suspicious individual, early on Thursday.
 The man later died.

 "A large operation is currently running in the area of Briennerstrasse and Karolinenplatz.
 We're on site with multiple officers.
-Further information will folllow here," Munich police said on social media.
+Further information will follow here," Munich police said on social media.

 Police followed up with more details soon after.